petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-9-search/understanding-liferay-search.md

 !!! note "Using Alternative Search Engines"
   Liferay search is API driven, which means you can use alternative search engine implementations.
 While Elasticsearch provides the best search experience, industry standards may require an alternative search engine.

-Beyond these core components, Liferay offers a rich set of tools for refining search results, including faceting, sorting, filtering, and autocomplete.
-Additionally, it provides extensive capabilities for customizing search experiences through Liferay's page builder features and a variety of search widgets.
-Personalization of search results is achieved through the use of blueprints and segmentation, tailoring search results to individual user preferences and behaviors.
+Beyond basic search features like faceting, sorting, and filtering, Liferay offers powerful tools to enhance user experience.
+Blueprints enable low-code customization of search experience, allowing manipulation of search queries, filters, sorts, and more.
+Additionally, personalization of search results can be achieved through the use of segmentation and search widgets, tailoring search results to individual user preferences and behaviors.

 ## Search Architecture Overview